What Is Salt Room Therapy?

 What if I arrive late?
 What if I miss my Salt session?

 If you arrive late, we reserve the right to refuse you entry to the Salt Lounge.
 If you arrive late for your appointment or if you miss your Salt Session for any reason, you are still responsible for the cost of your session.

 Your credit card will be charged 24hours before your appointment.
 Appointments may be canceled or changed at any time up to 24 hours prior to your appointment.
 Changes can be made online in your account.
 Please note that answering machine messages and emails will not be considered as a valid form of cancellation, you must cancel through your online booking account.
 You will be charged the full price of the appointment if anything less than 24 hours notice has been given.
 Appointments can be gifted or sold to someone else, but there will be absolutely no refunds given after the deadline has been missed.
 There are no exceptions to this policy.

-Yes, making an appointment is advised and can be done so online.
+Yes, you can make an appointment in advance and can be done so online or by phone.
 We have 6 zero gravity chairs available for every session.
-New sessions begin at the top of every hour.

 Is Salt Therapy covered by insurance?